gertler/1kbwc/README.md

 # 1KBWC
 1KBWC is a web server project using Docker and Vapor to build the backend while using services like AWS S3 to collect data.

-For storing persistent data like users,
+For storing persistent data like users, this project uses Postgres DB, running as a Docker container; credentials for creating/connecting to this DB are stored as variables that can be set before running.
+See [Basic Usage](#basic-usage)

 ## Prerequirements
 You'll need a few dependencies before you get started: